WEHI-SODA-Hub/sp_celltype_apply/README.md

 ## Usage

-Note that this pipeline expects the input data to already have been preprocessed with the MIBI Preprocess Data pipeline.
+Note that this pipeline expects the input data to already have been preprocessed with the SODA-Classify-Preprocess-Data pipeline.

 Parameters: